stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

 Version 20.0.2 is a security fix.
 It solves CVE-2024-4367.
 I strongly recommend updating to the latest version of ngx-extended-pdf-viewer as soon as possible, or to version 20.0.2 as a minimum.
 Older versions contain a bug allowing malicious PDF files to run arbitrary code.
 Kudos go to GitHub users ScratchPDX and Deepak Shakya to tell me about it, so I could provide a hotfix during my vacations.

-## Version 21 alpha versions: Sneak preview to an optimized viewer
+## Version 21 beta versions: Sneak preview to an optimized viewer

-If everything goes according to the plan - which is not 100% guaranteed - version 21 is going to be a major refactoring.
-To my surprise, the first step went remarkably smooth, so I've decided to publish the current state of the art as an alpha version.
-It's a very early look into the workshop, so don't use it in production.
-As always, the goal of the alpha version is to give you the opportunity to run some test and to give me feedback whether you like the changes.
+Version 21 is a major refactoring.
+It reduces the memory footprint and start-up times.
+The new version

-The goal of version 21 is to
+- updates to pdf.js 4.5

-- get rid of RxJS
+- gets rid of RxJS
-- to stop polluting the global namespace (that's partially finished)
+- stops polluting the global namespace
-- to get rid of the memory leaks
+- reduces the memory leaks (that's partially finished, but you should notice an improvement)
-- to reduce the number of requests loading JavaScript files
+- reduces the number of requests loading JavaScript files
-- and it's going to move the code loading the huge JavaScript files to a service.
+- and it moves the code loading the huge JavaScript files to a service.
 So the viewer doesn't have to reload the JavaScript files every time you destroy the viewer and open a new one.
-It seems many people do that, so this is going to improve performance considerably.
-This goal is already fulfilled, although I doubt it's free of errors yet.

 Version 21 contains several breaking changes.
 The good news is that I assume the vast majority of developers won't even notice.
 These breaking changes are: